‘Fuller House’ Season 3 Spoilers: Lonzo Ball To Guest Star

 According to Entertainment Weekly, NBA star Lonzo Ball will make an appearance during Season 3 of Fuller House.
 The Lakers rookie will reportedly show up at the Tanner-Fuller house to “recruit someone to join his new organization.”
 It seems that DJ and her big brood will get to rub elbows with yet another professional athlete.

-In Season 1 of the fan favorite Netflix series, DJ’s younger sister, Stephanie Tanner, began dating professional baseball player, Hunter Pence, who had a very comedic role in which he was going through a hitting slump that Stephanie was blamed for.
-The San Diego sports star appeared in only one episode, but left a lasting mark on the series.
+In Season 1 of the fan favorite Netflix series, DJ’s younger sister, Stephanie Tanner, began dating professional baseball player, Hunter Pence, who had a very comedic role in which he was going through a hitting slump, and Stephanie was blamed.
+The San Diego sports star appeared in only one episode, but he left a lasting mark on the series.

 However, in Season 2 of Fuller House, Stephanie quickly moved on from her romance with Hunter Pence and began dating Kimmy Gibbler’s younger brother, Jimmy Gibbler.
-When fans last saw them there were getting very serious about their relationship, and viewers are excited to see where the budding romance will go.
+When fans last saw them, there were getting very serious about their relationship, and viewers are excited to see where the budding romance will go.

 NETFLIX ORIGINAL SERIES – PART III – Netflix Premiers and Reboots you May have Missed @fullerhouse @Daredevil https://t.co/BZVgcjCT2f pic.twitter.com/romNy9scsl